Simple Kingdom Perspective

 What Scripture Reorders

-Jesus says the Spirit convicts the world; Acts shows hearers cut to the heart; Paul distinguishes godly grief from worldly grief.
+Jesus says the Spirit convicts the world; Acts shows hearers cut to the heart; distinguishes godly grief from worldly grief.

 What This Reveals About God